phoenixframework/phoenix/guides/routing.md

 The reason we can use `Routes.page_path` instead of the full `HelloWeb.Router.Helpers.page_path` name is because `HelloWeb.Router.Helpers` is aliased as `Routes` by default in the `view_helpers/0` block defined inside `lib/hello_web.ex`.
 This definition is made available to our templates through `use HelloWeb, :view`.

 We can, of course, use `HelloWeb.Router.Helpers.page_path(@conn, :index)` instead, but the convention is to use the aliased version for conciseness.
-Note that the alias is only set automatically for use in views, controllers and templates - outside these you need either the full name, or to alias it yourself inside the module definition with `alias HelloWeb.Router.Helpers, as: Routes`.
+Note that the alias is only set automatically for use in views, controllers and templates - outside these, you need either the full name, or to alias it yourself inside the module definition with `alias HelloWeb.Router.Helpers, as: Routes`.

-Using path helpers makes it easy to ensure our controllers, views and templates are linking to pages our router can actually handle.
+Using path helpers makes it easy to ensure our controllers, views, and templates link to pages our router can actually handle.

 ### More on path helpers

-When we ran `mix phx.routes` for our user resource, it listed the `user_path` as the path helper function for each line of output.
+When we ran `mix phx.routes` for our user resource, it listed the `user_path` as the path helper function for each output line.
 Here is what that translates to for each action:

 ```elixir
 iex> alias HelloWeb.Router.Helpers, as: Routes